In this MariaDB Tutorial, Let us see, how to remove user in MariaDB. Here we will see a few examples on the related topics.

 In this, you will learn how to remove all users in MariaDB.

-You can remove all the users by using the DROP statement along with the names of all users separated by commas.
+You can remove all the users by using the DROP statement, and commas separate the names of all users.

 The syntax for removing multiple users at once is as shown below.